dmhuehol/Ice-growth-diagram/README.md

 # Ice growth diagram (summer 2019)
 ## Introduction
 Complete set of MATLAB code to make the revised ice growth diagram.
+Tested and confirmed operational on MATLAB 2017b+.

 ## Workflow
 1. Make sure all code is in the working directory.